 A couple weeks ago in the How to Pack Your Kayak post I briefly went into detail about the Ten Essentials.
 Today I will be talking more in depth about these tools, why you need to have them, what kinds of benefits they add to not only your outdoor life but your everyday life and which products are the best.

 At 8,751 ft. you stand at the highest peak of the Guadalupe Mountain Range and subsequently, the highest point in all of Texas, sandwiched far between Carlsbad and El Paso.
+It’s an adventure big enough for a true Texan or in my case a Texan transplant.

 Growing up In Chicago had always made me feel homesick for a place I hadn’t yet been.
 My parents, being fond travelers, were dedicated to making adventure time a priority, even after my brother and I were born.